awsdocs/amazon-appstream2-developer-guide/doc_source/using-iam-roles-to-grant-permissions-to-applications-scripts-streaming-instances.md

 **To enable the AppStream 2\.0 service principal to assume an existing IAM role**

 To perform the following steps, you must sign into the account as an IAM user who has the permissions required to list and update IAM roles\.
-If you don't have the required permissions, ask your AWS account administrator either to perform these steps in your account or to grant you the required permissions\.
+If you don't have the required permissions, ask your Amazon Web Services account administrator either to perform these steps in your account or to grant you the required permissions\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.